 Make Sure To Personalize Your Brand

 It is crucial to personalize your email marketing strategy to build a personal brand.
-Not just it gives you more identity to your branding image but also a highly convertible target audience.
+Not just it gives you more identity to your branding image but also has a highly convertible target audience.

 Segmentation is an effective way to step towards personalization that leads to successful marketing.